 It is important to note that research misconduct excludes genuine misunderstanding or difference of opinion, but rather refers to the deliberate mishandling, fabricating or unlawful sharing of data or findings conducted during research.

-How Does Digital Forensics Apply to Research Misconduct?
+How Does Computer Forensics Apply to Research Misconduct?

-Seek Help From a Digital Forensics Expert at Atlantic Data Forensics
+Seek Help From a Computer Forensics Expert at Atlantic Data Forensics